-This scholarship was founded in 1923 by the late Mr Justice JJ Scheepers in memory of his two sons who were killed in the Great War.

-This scholarship is awarded on the results of the examination at the end of the Intermediate Level LLB by the Faculty Board.
+This scholarship was founded in 1923 by the late Mr Justice JJ Scheepers in memory of his two sons who were killed in the Great War and is based on the results of the examination at the end of the Intermediate Level LLB by the Faculty Board.
 The scholarship is tenable for the Final Level LLB and may be held together with another University scholarship.